figamin/figamin.github.io/src/blogs/kanon-key-polished.md

 ---
-title: Kanon - The Key is Polish (spoilers)
+title: Kanon - The Key is Polish (spoilers, in progress)
-date: "git Created"
+date: 2025-09-27
 ---
 I read [Kanon](https://vndb.org/v33) back during the month of June, and it was a real enjoyable experience.
 Coming off of reading all of Higurashi, this felt very different and at the same time somewhat familiar.
 All in all, it's a great self contained story that feels like sort of a reinterpretation of the themes found in ONE, though reading that is not necessary to enjoy this.